-The ACS Act requires every Institution to appoint a qualified person to be a cover-assets monitor (a "Monitor") in respect of the Institution.
+The ACS Act requires every Institution to appoint a qualified person to be a Monitor in respect of the Institution.
 The ACS Act provides that an appointment of a Monitor by an Institution does not take effect until it is approved in writing by the Central Bank.
 The Institution is responsible for paying any remuneration or other money payable to its Monitor in connection with the Monitor's responsibilities in respect of the Institution.